FociSolutions/github-foundations/organizations/SECRETS.md

 Before using any of the modules to create your github secrets it is important to encrypt them first.
 Github has documentation outlining how to encrypt secrets for their rest API that can be found here: https://docs.github.com/en/rest/guides/encrypting-secrets-for-the-rest-api

-### Organization and organization secrets module
+### Organization-level secrets

-The organiztion and organization secrets modules have the following optional fields for organization secret management:
+The organiztion and organization secrets modules have the following optional fields for organization-level secret management:

 - `actions_secrets`: for creating and managing organization secrets accessible to github actions
 - `codespaces_secrets`: for creating and managing organization secrets accessible to github codespaces
 - `dependabot_secrets`: for creating and managing organization secrets accessible to dependabot